mozart/mozart.github.io/collaboration-process/index.md

 ### Development Process

 * Change on the project SHALL be governed by the pattern of accurately identifying problems and applying minimal, accurate solutions to these problems.
-* To initiate changes, a user SHOULD log an issue on the project Platform issue tracker.
+* To request changes, a user SHOULD log an issue on the project Platform issue tracker.
-* The user SHOULD write the issue by describing the problem they face or observe.
+* The user or Contributor SHOULD write the issue by describing the problem they face or observe.
-* The user SHOULD seek consensus on the accuracy of their observation, and the value of solving the problem.
+* The user or Contributor SHOULD seek consensus on the accuracy of their observation, and the value of solving the problem.
 * Users SHALL NOT log feature requests, ideas, suggestions, or any solutions to problems that are not explicitly documented and provable.
 * Thus, the release history of the project SHALL be a list of meaningful issues logged and solved.
 * To work on an issue, a Contributor SHALL fork the project repository and then work on their forked repository.
 * To submit a patch, a Contributor SHALL create a Platform pull request back to the project.
 * A Contributor SHALL NOT commit changes directly to the project.
+* If the Platform implements pull requests as issues, a Contributor MAY directly send a pull request without logging a separate issue.
 * To discuss a patch, people MAY comment on the Platform pull request, on the commit, or elsewhere.
 * To accept or reject a patch, a Maintainer SHALL use the Platform interface.
-* Maintainers SHALL NOT accept their own patches.
+* Maintainers SHOULD NOT merge their own patches except in exceptional cases, such as non-responsiveness from other Maintainers for an extended period (more than 1-2 days).
 * Maintainers SHALL NOT make value judgments on correct patches.
-(As long as the oz community is small, Maintainers will make value judgements on correct patches.)
-* Maintainers SHALL merge correct patches rapidly.
+* Maintainers SHALL merge correct patches from other Contributors rapidly.
 * The Contributor MAY tag an issue as "Ready" after making a pull request for the issue.
 * The user who created an issue SHOULD close the issue after checking the patch is successful.
 * Maintainers SHOULD ask for improvements to incorrect patches and SHOULD reject incorrect patches if the Contributor does not respond constructively.